 These bricks can include mixes of red, brown, grey, and cream tones, and can be a little trickier to coordinate with.

-Best garage door colour for multi-coloured or textured brick:
+Common garage door colour for multi-coloured or textured brick:

 • Greige (a mix of grey and beige): A great middle-ground that pulls from both warm and cool tones.